Samuel-Adeyeye/Retail-Data-Extractor/README.md

 # Retail Data Extractor - Project Documentation

 ## 1. Project Overview
 The **Retail Data Extractor** is a web application designed to automate the extraction of product information from retail leaflets.
-It leverages **Groq (Llama 3.2 Vision)** for fast, multimodal analysis to identify products, prices, brands, and other metadata directly from images.
+It leverages **Groq (Llama 4 Scout)** for fast, multimodal analysis to identify products, prices, brands, and other metadata directly from images.

 ## 2. Architecture & Technology Stack
 I chose a **Client-Server** architecture for this solution to meet the "runnable Python application" requirement.